ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## Prior to the London update {#pre-london}

-The way transaction fees on the Ethereum network are calculated changed during the London upgrade.
+The way transaction fees on the Ethereum network are calculated changed during the London update.
 Here is a recap of how things used to work:

 Let's say Alice had to pay Bob 1ETH.
 In the transaction the gas limit is 21,000 units and the gas price is 200 gwei.